 Does Employment History Determine the Amount of Alimony in Arizona?

-The court will consider evidence to determine if the spouse seeking spousal maintenance can obtain employment to provide for their own support; either completely or as least in part, so long as the court does not first conclude that the spouse has a disability precluding employment, is the custodian of a young child such that he or she should not be expected to work, or is of such an elder age that he or she should not work.
+The court will consider evidence to determine if the spouse seeking spousal maintenance can obtain employment to provide for their support; either completely or at least in part.
+So long as the court does not first conclude that the spouse has a disability precluding employment, is the custodian of a young child such that he or she should not be expected to work or is of such an elder age that he or she should not work.

 Whether the court includes overtime or money earned from a second job depends upon the facts of each case.
 Please read our synopsis of the Arizona Court of Appeals decision in Woodside v.
 Woodside regarding when overtime or a second job should and should not be included in the income calculation.

-There are also limitations on the inclusion of service related disability payments made to military members for the purpose of determining either entitlement to alimony or in determining if the military service member has the ability to pay alimony to the other spouse.
+There are also limitations on the inclusion of service related disability payments made to military members to determine either entitlement to alimony or in determining if the military service member can pay alimony to the other spouse.
 You should read our article on the Arizona Court of Appeals decision in the case of In re Marriage of Priessman for more information regarding these limitations.

 Contact Our Scottsdale Arizona Alimony Attorneys

 Contact us today or call us at (480) 305-8300 to schedule your consultation with one of our Scottsdale and Phoenix Arizona Spousal Maintenance Attorneys today regarding any questions you have regarding Arizona spousal maintenance laws or any other family law matter.